Resend OTP

 These indices represent a broad spectrum of stocks, often covering large portions of a market or country.
 Examples include the Nifty 50 and the SENSEX, which track the performance of the largest and most liquid companies in India.

 These indices track specific sectors of the economy, such as IT, banking, or energy.
 Examples include the Nifty Bank and Nifty IT Index, which focus solely on banking and IT sector stocks, respectively.
-Sectoral indices help investors gauge sector-specific trends and performance.
+Sectoral indices reflect the performance of specific sectors of the market.

-Benchmark indices are calculated based on the prices of the stocks included in them.
+Benchmark indices are a type of stock market index, and are calculated based on the prices of the stocks included in them.
 The most common method for calculating an index is market capitalisation weighting.

 The free-float market capitalisation method is widely used to calculate indices like the NIFTY 50 and SENSEX.
 Under this method, the index is weighted by the market value of the free-floating shares, i.e., those shares that are publicly available for trading.